 Directors are appointed following selection by the Nomination Committee and approval by the Board and must be elected by the shareholders at the following Annual General Meeting.
 The focus of the Board, through the Nomination Committee, is to maintain a Board with the relevant expertise, quality and experience required by Ryanair to advance the Company and shareholder value.
-Roisin Brennan was appointed to the Board in May 2018.
-Ryanair recognises the benefits of diversity, including gender diversity.
+Ryanair recognizes the benefits of diversity, including gender diversity.
 Ryanair's Articles of Association require that all of the Directors retire and offer themselves for re-election within a three-year period.
-All Directors will be offering themselves for re-election at the AGM on September 19, 2019.
+All Directors will be offering themselves for re-election at the AGM on September 17, 2020.

-Dick Milliken is Chairman of the Audit Committee, Howard Millar is Chairman of the Remuneration Committee ("Remco") and Michael Cawley is Chairman of the Nomination Committee ("Nomco").
+Dick Milliken is Chair of the Audit Committee, Stan McCarthy is Chair of the Nomination Committee ("Nomco"), and Julie O'Neill is Chair of the Remuneration Committee ("Remco").

-Senior Management regularly briefs the Board, including new members, in relation to operating, financial and strategic issues concerning the Company.
+Senior Management regularly briefs the Board, including new members, in relation to operating, financial and strategic issues concerning the Ryanair Group.
 The Board also has direct access to senior management as required in relation to any issues they have concerning the operation of the Company.
 The terms and conditions of appointment of Non-Executive Directors are set out in their letters of appointment, which are available for inspection at the Company's registered office during normal office hours and at the Annual General Meeting of the Company.